canmogol/native-container-tests/README.md

 # Native Server Containerized Load Tests

-Here are the results of `ab` load testing.
+Here are the results of `ab` load testing against containerized native applications running with 0.2 CPU and 64MB memory.

 - Response percentage vs response time in milliseconds.